bug400/pyilper/INSTALL.md

 * Python 3.5 or higher
 * QT 5.6 or higher
 * PyQt compatible to the Python and Qt version
-* the Python bindings for either Qt Webkit or Qt Webengine
+* The Python bindings for either Qt Webkit or Qt Webengine
-* pyserial  2.7
+* Pyserial  2.7
 * [LIFUTILS](https://github.com/bug400/lifutils/releases) (the most recent version)

 It is recommended to use the [ANACONDA platform](https://www.continuum.io)